CodingItWrong/outsidein.dev/docs/react/index.md

 * **UI Components: [Material-UI][material-ui]**

 Agile development is all about minimizing unnecessary work.
-For tutorials like this, side projects, internally-facing systems, and MVPs, unless visual design is your passion, you may be better off using an off-the-shelf component library.
+For tutorials like this, side projects, internally-facing systems, and MVPs, unless visual design is your passion you may be better off using an off-the-shelf component library.
 Plus, with a thorough test suite like the one we'll write, you can always refactor to a new visual design with confidence that you haven't broken any functionality.
 For this tutorial we'll go with Material-UI, a popular React implementation of Google's Material Design.

 * **Test Runner: [Jest]**